ictmotion/examples-lela/README.md

 # examples-lela
-Create an Azure function with NestJs and Sql Server
+Create an Azure function with NestJs and Azure Sql Server